redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 definition of a strike.

-Last year, unionized academics in the UK went on a number of strikes that were absolutely intended to (and succeeded in) impede the business of the university to the extent of winning at least some acquiescence to the demands of workers.
+Last year, unionized academics in the UK went on a number of strikes that were absolutely intended to (and succeeding in) impede the business of the university to the extent of winning at least some acquiescence to the demands of workers.
 Workers weren't paid (because it was a strike) and had to rely on union strike funds.
 In Canada, some